Specialized Services for Separating and Divorcing Families

 Views and Preferences (Voice of the Child)

 children.
 The Views and Preferences process provides a way for children to have a voice in family law proceedings that

-detail the themes discussed with the child, and his or her perspectives on a range of issues identified during the meetings.
+detail the themes discussed with the child, and their perspectives on a range of issues identified during the meetings